 GMV's solution is comprised of base stations, navigation support devices, ship transmitters and control centers.
 Its functions include:

-GMV has recently been awarded the contract for the advanced fleet management and passenger information ...
+GMV has recently been awarded, as prime contractor, the integral transport management system for the ...

 Fleet management and tracking system for Autocares MILO